 Once in a while, we will see a home that has very specific times that the property is available for showings.
 Sometimes, those times just don't coincide with my buyer, who might work an opposite shift.
 Some sellers don't want showings when they're at work during the day, although I don't see that much now.

 Recently, I tried showing a home on a Saturday.
-It was set-up in Showing Time with a "24-hour notice recommended" message on the MLS print-out.
+It was set up in Showing Time with a "24-hour notice recommended" message on the MLS print-out.
 When I tried setting it up in Showing Time on Thursday, appointment times were blacked out up until Sunday at noon.
 I tried reaching the listing agent to make sure it was correct but she never returned my call.
-My buyer wasn't available on Sunday (again, I tried setting this on Thursday).
+My buyer wasn't available on Sunday (again, I tried setting this up on Thursday).
 She then said she decided against seeing it at all.
 Maybe she would have liked it if we were able to get in on Saturday with a 2-day notice.

 I understand that sometimes you might have a party or out-of-town guests or someone is sick.
 You really don't have control over your agent if he/she bothers explaining that fact to other agents or is setting things up properly.

-The buyer you say no to might be the one that would have loved your home.
+The buyer you say no to might be the one who would have loved your home.
 If they don't make it back you might have a long wait for the next one.Posted by Judy Orr on